 Nonsynchronized reserve consists of MW available within 10 minutes but not synchronized to the grid.
 Startup time for nonsynchronized reserve resources is not subject to testing and is based on parameters in offers submitted by resource owners.
 There is no defined requirement for nonsynchronized reserves.
 It is available to meet the primary reserve requirement.
 Generation resources that have designated their entire output as emergency are not eligible to provide nonsynchronized reserves.
 Generation resources that are not available to provide energy are not eligible to provide nonsynchronized reserves.
 The market mechanism for nonsynchronized reserve does not include any direct participation by market participants.
 PJM defines the demand curve for nonsynchronized reserve and PJM defines the supply curve based on nonemergency generation resources that are available to provide energy and can start in 10 minutes or less and on the associated resource opportunity costs calculated by PJM.
 Generation owners do not submit supply offers.
 Since nonsynchronized reserve is a lower quality product, its clearing price is always less than or equal to the synchronized reserve market clearing price.
 In most hours, the nonsynchronized reserve clearing price is zero.

 Prior to July 12, 2017, PJM specified that 2,175 MW of primary reserve must be available in the Mid-Atlantic Dominion Reserve Subzone, of which 1,450 MW must be synchronized reserve (Figure 10-2), and that 2,175 MW of primary reserve must be available in the RTO Reserve Zone of which 1,450 MW must be synchronized reserve (Figure 10-3).
 As of July 12, 2017, the largest contingency is calculated dynamically in every synchronized and nonsynchronized reserve market solution and the primary requirement is set equal to 150 percent of the largest expected contingency within the upcoming hour.
 The balance of primary reserve can be made up by the most economic combination of synchronized and nonsynchronized reserve.
-PJM market operations increased the required amount of primary reserve from 2,175 MW to 3,300 MW on January 10 and January 11, 2017, for a 32 hour period.
-On May
+PJM market operations increased the required amount of primary reserve in the RTO Reserve Zone by 450 MW for five hours on January 8, by 450 MW for 55 hours on February 28, by 450 MW for five hours on March 7 and by 450 MW for 18 hours on March 15.